 1. Off-Campus Screening

-Prospective ITAs are strongly encouraged to take off-campus oral proficiency exams before applying for assistantships.
-The following chart provides minimum score requirements for International Teaching Assistantship consideration (effective Spring 2006)*:
+Prospective international teaching assistants (ITAs) are strongly encouraged to take off-campus oral proficiency exams before applying for assistantships.
+The following chart provides minimum score requirements for ITA consideration (effective Spring 2006)*:

 English Proficiency Test